14298+0050 Position and Visibility Tonight

 Shift the map to change the time and observe 14298+0050 changing position in the night sky.

-The primary star is white in color, and the secondary star is yellow-white.
+The primary is white; the secondary is yellow-white.

-The primary star is white in color, and the secondary star is yellow-white.
+The primary is white; the secondary is yellow-white.

 | Property | Value |